Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting/index.md

 ### Fallback to IP

 When the selected policy cannot be retrieved, the rate-limiting plugin will fallback to limit using IP as the identifier.
-This can happen for several reasons, e.g. the selected header was not sent by the client or the configured service is not found.
+This can happen for several reasons, such as the selected header was not sent by the client or the configured service is not found.

 [api-object]: /latest/admin-api/#api-object